andre-ye/uni/docs/cs/cse-312/lecture.md

 - When covariance is positive, $$X$$ being more than its expectation means $$Y$$ is also more than its expectation.
 When covariance is negative, $$X$$ being big should make $$Y$$ be small.
 - Covariance is symmetrically permutable about its arguments

+---

+## Week 7 Friday -- Polling
+- We can approximate some discrete phenomena as a continuous distribution
+- CLT steps
+  1. Write event interested in as a sum of random variables
+  2. Apply continuity correction if RVs are discrete
+  3. Normalize RV with 0 mean and 1 std
+  4. Replace RV with a unit normal distribution
+  5. Write event in terms of $$\phi$$
+  6. Look up CDF result in table
+- How many people needed to poll to determine accurately how people will vote
+- How to sample?
+Random sampling vs sample without replacement
+- Accuracy of a poll is dependent on the number of people you choose, not the size of the population -- given polling idealization of with replacement
+- Margin of error -- if you do many polls, 95% of the time, the value ou get will between the true value minus and plus the margin of error